Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of transport is rated as excellent, with residents typically located 163 meters from the nearest stop.
-On average, there are 25 trips per day across all routes, which equates to approximately 9 weekly trips per individual stop.
+Each week, these routes provide a combined total of 177 passenger trips.
+Residents have excellent access to transport, with an average distance of 163 meters to the nearest stop.
+On average, there are 25 bus trips per day across all routes.
+This equates to approximately 9 weekly trips per individual stop.

 Frequently Asked Questions - Transport